gramineproject/graphene/Documentation/devel/coding-style.rst

    #.
 Macros and global constants should be ``NAMED_THIS_WAY``.
    #.
 Functions, structures and variables should be ``named_this_way``.
    #.
 Global variables should be prefixed with ``g_`` (e.g. ``g_thread_list``).
+   #. "size" always means size in bytes, "count" means the number of elements
+      (e.g. in an array) and "length" means the length of a C-string (excluding terminating NULL).

 #.
 Types: